miguelfagundez/AwesomeToast-Android/README.md

 new AwesomeToast.Create(this, " Gradient actived! ") // Create a new AwesomeToast, you need context and message
 	...
-	.setIsGradient(true)			     // Taking gradient option as default .setGradientColorStart( YOUR INITIAL COLOR ) // Set your initial color here .setGradientColorEnd( YOUR END COLOR )	     // Set your end color here ...
+	.setIsGradient(true)			     // Taking gradient option as default .setGradientColorStart( YOUR INITIAL COLOR ) // Set your initial color here (Optional) .setGradientColorEnd( YOUR END COLOR )	     // Set your end color here (Optional) ...
         .show();				     // ALWAYS include .show method at the end.
 ```